 Something is after the Wild Turkey.
 Actually, almost everything is.

-“We have a problem,” said Michael Chamberlain, a University of Georgia wildlife expert who leads a 15-state consortium working to find a response.
-“A lot of things like to eat turkeys.”
+“A lot of things like to eat turkeys,” said Michael Chamberlain, a University of Georgia wildlife expert who leads a 15-state consortium working to find a response.

 For the past half century, the Wild Turkey was the poster bird for how to bring back a species approaching extinction.
 Starting in the 1970s, after decades of overhunting and habitat loss, hunters, environmentalists, wildlife managers and researchers joined forces in a campaign that pushed the nationwide population up to more than 7 million birds.